laitanawe/nextflow-intermediate/_episodes/02-nextflow_scripting.md

 To print something is as easy as using the `println` method (`println` is a compression of "print line") and passing the text to print in quotes.
 The text is referred to as a `string` as in a string of characters.
 ~~~
-println("Hello, World!")
+println("Our script works!")
 ~~~
 {: .language-groovy }

 ~~~
-Hello, World!
+Our script works!
 ~~~
 {: .output }

 **Parenthesis** for function invocations are optional.
 Therefore also the following is a valid syntax.

 ~~~
-println "Hello, World!"
+println "Our script works without parenthesis!"
 ~~~
 {: .language-groovy }

 ~~~
-Hello, World!
+Our script works without parenthesis!
 ~~~
 {: .output }

 ## Methods

-`println` is a example of a Groovy method.
+`println` is an example of a Groovy method.
 A method is just a block of code which only runs when it is called.
 You can pass data, known as parameters, into a method using the method name followed by brackets `()`.
 Methods are used to perform certain actions, and they are also known as functions.
 Methods enable us to reuse code: define the code once, and use it many times.